 British, American, Canadian, and other overseas buyers.
 You will likely be classified as an overseas person and will need consent before buying most residential property.
 We assess your situation, tell you clearly what is possible, and advise on how to proceed.
 Country-specific guides: UK buyers, US buyers, Canadian buyers.

 Chinese citizens and other Asian buyers.
 The same overseas-person rules apply.
 Visa status, the type of land, and the purpose of the purchase all affect what is available.
 We have advised many clients from China, Hong Kong, and other parts of Asia on structuring their New Zealand property purchases correctly.
-See Chinese citizens buying real estate in New Zealand.
+See our guide: Chinese citizens buying real estate in New Zealand.

 Buyers interested in coastal or rural property.
 Certain land - coastal properties, large lifestyle blocks, and land adjoining conservation areas - may be Otherwise Sensitive Land, requiring OIO consent regardless of who is buying.
 We identify this early and manage the consent process if it applies.